MicrosoftDocs/quantum-docs/azure-quantum/reference/providers/ionq/ionq.md

 |----------------|----------|----------|-------------|
 | `shots`   | int    | No | Number of experimental shots.
 Defaults to 500. |

-IonQ charges per **gate-shot**: the number of gates in your circuit, multiplied by the number of shots.

-Multi-controlled two-qubit gates are billed as _(6N - 6)_ two-qubit gates, where N is the number of qubits involved in the gate (i.e., a NOT gate with three controls would be billed as _(6 * 4 - 6)_ or 8 two-qubit gates).

 ### System timing

 | Measure | Average time duration (µs) |